 Agreed Value or Indemnity Income Protection

 Once you have decided to establish income protection insurance you will have to decide on the options that are available.
-One of the first decisions is whether to take out an agreed value or an indemity value income proteciton policy.
-There are quite large differences between these two options and depending upon your employment circumstances this is an important decision.
+One of the first decisions is whether to take out an agreed value or an indemnity value income protection policy.
+There are significant differences between these two options and the right decision will depend on your employment circumstances.

 Indemnity Value Income Protection

 With an indemnity policy, you are insured for what you say you earn, but if you make a claim you have to verify your income.
 If your income has reduced since you applied for cover, your claim will be paid on the reduced amount.